 - 3.2.1.
-The Solihull Draft Local Plan1 and Policy P6 specifically, provide the context and policy framework for the DPD. - 3.2.2.
-With regard to Gypsies and Travellers, a key objective for the Solihull Draft Local Plan is:
+The Solihull Local Plan and Policy P6 specifically, provide the context and policy framework for this Plan. - 3.2.2.
+With regard to Gypsies and Travellers, a key objective for the Solihull Local Plan is:

 "To increase the number of authorised pitches for Gypsies and Travellers in the Borough in the most appropriate locations, to reduce the number of unauthorised developments and encampments and enable Gypsies and Travellers to access the services and facilities to meet their needs, whilst respecting the interests of the settled community."
-(Solihull Draft Local Plan Submission Document September 2012)
+(Solihull Local Plan, December 2013) The Council will meet the identified need for 38 permanent residential pitches to 2027 as set out in the 2012 Gypsy and Traveller Accommodation Assessment.
+The provision of pitches to meet this need will be determined through a Gypsy and Traveller Site Allocations Development Plan Document.